 Good tracking back and strong tackles

-A request for this match report was from good old Al Pal Wright herself, 'I'm leaving so I hope I feature heavily in the report'- basically Alice Wright please don't go.
+A request for this match report came from good old Al-Pal Wright herself: 'I'm leaving so I hope I feature heavily in the report.'
+Basically, Alice Wright - please don't go.
 It just won't be the same without you.
-I bet Alice Walker wouldn't have abandoned ship half way through the season.
+I bet Alice Walker wouldn't have abandoned ship halfway through the season.

 The match was a bit of a tough one, physically and mentally.
 The Pelicans gave us a good fight and we tried hard to get that silly wee ball into that silly wee goal.
 But it just wouldn't happen.
-The first half was nil all, a few tumbles - unprovoked but amusingly dramatic Alice H and Flo winning the oscars in that category.
+The first half was nil-all, with a few tumbles - unprovoked but amusingly dramatic - from Alice H and Flo winning the Oscars in that category.

-Katie 'it's so annoying' Gibson on the other hand was uncontested for winning the VMA and LOM for 'best female artist' from amongst the south side.
-We expect her debut album 'blackout rage' to hit the shelves just in time for Christmas 2019, 'angry fist' dance move not included.
-Her musical talents were not wasted however as I reckon they pushed the girls on to get their 1 -0 win over the Pelicans.
+Katie 'It's So Annoying' Gibson on the other hand was uncontested in winning the VMA and LoM for 'Best Female Artist' from amongst the South side.
+We expect her debut album 'Blackout Rage' to hit the shelves just in time for Christmas 2019, 'Angry Fist' dance move not included.
+Her musical talents were not wasted however, as I reckon they pushed the girls on to get their one-nil win over the Pelicans.

 This is how it went.
 Some great defence from MoM-nominee Blythe, often found galloping up the wing to create pace and open attacking play.
 Captain Robyn unfortunately had to withdraw from the event after breaking her thumb in the first half.
 Alice Wright decided to set the score even and took a flying shot through the air…straight at the height of a Pelican defender - it's not tennis, Alice buddy.